Constituent Assembly of India: Constitution and elections

-At 11 AM on 9 December 1946, the Assembly began its first session, with 211 members attending.
+At 11 AM on 9 December 1946, the Assembly began its first session, with 207 members attending.
 The Assembly approved the draft constitution on 26 November 1949.
 On 26 January 1950, the constitution took effect (commemorated as Republic Day), and the Constituent Assembly became the Provisional Parliament of India (continuing until after the first elections under the new constitution in 1952).
+The members of the Constituent Assembly became the members of the Provisional Parliament from 1950 to 1952.

 Organization

-Dr. Rajendra Prasad was elected as the president and Harendra Coomar Mookerjee, a Christian from Bengal and former vice-chancellor of Calcutta University, was vice-president.
+Rajendra Prasad was elected as the president and Harendra Coomar Mookerjee, a Christian from Bengal and former vice-chancellor of Calcutta University, was vice-president.
 Mookerjee, additionally to chairing the assembly's Minorities Committee, was appointed governor of West Bengal after India became a republic.
 Jurist B. N. Rau was appointed constitutional adviser to the assembly; Rau prepared the original draft of the constitution and was later appointed a judge in the Permanent Court of International Justice in The Hague.

 The assembly's work had five stages: